 If a simple washing is no longer removing the odor, try rubbing a half a lemon on the affected area of the board or washing it in undiluted lemon juice.
 That way, you'll have a fresh, clean board ready for your next culinary experiment.

 Some of the produce we buy (if it's not organic) is covered in unknown and unwanted pesticides.
 Don't risk ingesting these chemicals.
 Instead, spray your vegetables and fruit with lemon before you rinse them off.
 The antibacterial properties and citric acid combine to create a potent lifting solution.

-Lemon is a great natural disinfectant that is incredibly effective, but won't harm produce or change the taste.
+One of the best household uses for lemons is using them as a natural disinfectant, which is incredibly effective but won't harm produce or change the taste.
 Dry with a soft cloth, and enjoy!

 3. Prevent cauliflower and apples from turning brown.

 Cauliflower has a habit of turning brown even if you only just boil it for a few seconds.

 To prevent this, add a few drops of lemon juice to the water and watch your cauliflower stay as brightly colored as when you bought it.